 "Try 'Angel' with a capital 'A,'" Mac said.

 She typed 'Angel' as the password, and the Windows 50 home screen instantly blossomed to life.
 The crowd of assembled officers cheered.
-An open area of the Windows home screen displayed a single unique icon labeled "Hello FBI."
+The Windows home screen's open area displayed a unique icon labeled "Hello FBI."

-Carolina retrieved an exabyte thumb drive from her bag and plugged it into the computer's optical USB 5.0 port, She copied the machine's entire storage system in five seconds.

-She looked at Assistant Director Portman.
+Carolina retrieved a petabyte thumb drive from her bag and plugged it into the computer's optical USB 6.0 port, copying the machine's entire storage system in five seconds.
+Carolina asked Assistant Director Portman.

 "Do you want me to click that FBI app, Will?
 It might erase the entire machine."

 "You've got a backup copy; Let's give it a try."